alexander-schranz/twig-for-react-devs/README.md

 {% endfor %}
 ```

-Where in `ReactJS` you maybe need a `counter` or accessing the length
+Where in `React JS` you maybe need a `counter` or accessing the length
 in `Twig` the `loop` variable is available inside every loop and make
 it easy to add CSS classes to first or last items of a loop.

 See here also the Twig documentation about the [for](https://twig.symfony.com/doc/3.x/tags/for.html)
 tag.

-As `ReactJS` has access to all `JavaScript` array available function
+As `React JS` has access to all `JavaScript` array available function
-twig also has it tricks to make outputting of html very simple.
+Twig also has it tricks to make outputting of html very simple.

 So for example let see that we have variable which content is the
 following: